 - Share personal information easily.

 - Store digital assets or other personal variables

 A Password vault is where your passwords and digital assets are stored securely.
 It is similar to the bank vault you use to store important assets such as property papers, gold, and other valuable items.
-A password vault is virtual and can store passwords and additional information such as credit card information and secure notes.
+A virtual password vault can store passwords and additional information, such as credit card information and secure notes.
 LastPass password vault supports importing sites.
 You can also add locations manually if you want to.
-The LastPass password vault is also smart enough to automatically store passwords for any new sites you log into.
+The LastPass password vault is also smart enough to store passwords for any new sites you log into automatically.
 In short, you can do the following with the LastPass password vault:

 - Securely store payment information such as credit card information.
 Then, when you do shopping or pay bills, the credit card information is automatically filled in for a seamless experience.

 - Password vault also lets you securely share information with others, including your team or family members.
 This secure sharing ensures that no password is leaked during the process.

 - Password vault also works on different sites, including banking, social media, and email.

 The benefits of the password vault include the following: